Who is CMI?

 - A work-based project and report

-We will support you in working towards the final assessment and in developing your portfolio and evidence required for EPA.
+We will support you in working towards the final assessment and in developing your portfolio and the evidence required for EPA.

 I am interested in the Leadership and Management programme, but I do not know what level to do.
 How do you I find out?

 Please get in touch with us, we can explain more about the programme and discuss your previous experience to ascertain the appropriate level for you.
-We also have an eligibility questionnaire which we can send to you to complete.
+We also have an eligibility questionnaire that we can send to you to complete.
 This will give you a better indication of what level you should start your studies with us.